PhilipDecoco/World-of-Buttcraft/README.md

 # World-of-Buttcraft

-buttplug.io integration for World of Warcraft, Vibrates based on DPS Done uses screenshots since its hard to access WoW externally
+buttplug.io integration for World of Warcraft, Vibrates based on DPS Done, uses screenshots since its hard to access WoW externally

 ### Dependencies